libssh2/libssh2/docs/libssh2_sftp_read.md

 Reads a block of data from an LIBSSH2_SFTP_HANDLE.
-This method is modelled after the POSIX read(2) function and uses the same calling semantics. libssh2_sftp_read(3) will attempt to read as much as possible however it may not fill all of buffer if the file pointer reaches the end or if further reads would cause the socket to block.
+This method is modelled after the POSIX read(2) function and uses the same calling semantics. libssh2_sftp_read(3) attempts to read as much as possible however it may not fill all of buffer if the file pointer reaches the end or if further reads would cause the socket to block.